Where to Discuss?

 csv_importer.process()

-The core part is the filter options.
-This part is in the loading CSV function.
+The core part of the macro is the filter options.
+This is handled in the load_csv() method where the CSV is processed.

 APSO Dialog